Kuyo and his student police force, who beat up the Unwanted Harem and actually killed Tsukune; this was the first time he was injected with blood.

 Power Rangers Dino Thunder had Mesogog.
 In comparison to just about every other Power Rangers series, nothing about Mesogog was played for laughs, and he never cracks jokes or engages in comedy antics.
 He also looks pretty damn menacing, and his voice was a perfect complement.

-Angelus in Buffy the Vampire Slayer.
+Buffy the Vampire Slayer: Angelus.
 Not that the show was exactly family friendly up to that point, and plenty of the villains had been genuinely dangerous, but from mid season two (when Angelus turned up) onwards, the show got noticeably darker.
 Some mention has to go to Spike as well, as he was the one who kicked off the storyline.

 For the Spin-OffAngel, Daniel Holtz qualifies big time.
-While Angel was pretty dark anyway, Holtz was a sign that Angel's quest for redemption may be Unwinnable by Design.
+While Angel was pretty dark anyway, Holtz was a sign that Angel's quest for redemption may be doomed to fail.
 He manages to put resident Magnificent Bastard firm Wolfram and Hart under serious pressure when he manipulates them, successfully causes a long-term fracture in the team, and despite dying he basically achieves his goal of revenge, in fact his death is all part of his plan, which works and has consequences which last long into the last season.

 Scorpius, in Farscape.
 Within a few episodes he tortures the main character, kills his love interest and usurps the previous villain.